 __ Use carpets and shelves to clearly define the space.

-__ Place the space near a board or easel so students’ learning can be charted.
+__ Place the space near a board or easel so children’s learning can be charted.

-__ Locate the large group meeting area near important displays, such as your word wall, so you and your students can access and refer to them with ease.
+__ Locate the large group meeting area near important displays, such as your word wall, so you and your children can access and refer to them with ease.

 Small Group Areas

-Provide clearly defined, organized spaces for students to work with their peers or independently.
+Provide clearly defined, organized spaces for children to work with their peers or independently.
 Children should have the opportunity to read and write in every part of the classroom.

 __ Create some spaces that are designated quiet and private and other spaces that encourage cooperation and collaboration.
 Create cozy spaces for reading, writing, and thinking.
 Include pillows, bean bags, etc.